Human Services Major

 This course explores the study of growth and development across the life span.
 Students are introduced to the reciprocal nature of biological, cognitive, social and cultural factors on the developing person.
 This is a research based introduction to understanding the expression of development in everyday life as it extends to family, friendship, youth ministry, school, neighborhood, sports, health care, and social services.

 D. Three upper-division courses

 Three upper-division courses approved by the program coordinator from the following courses:

 Please note: Students take either HS352 or PS370

 This course explores the design and structure of the human body.
 Lectures present cellular and histological features of the body systems.

 This course is an organ systems approach to learning and understanding medical terms.
-A word building programmed learning format is utilized to understand Latin and Greek prefixes and root words from which our English medical words originate.
+A word building programmed learning format is utilized to understand Latin and Greek root words from which our English medical words originate.
 Common medical abbreviations and case studies are also incorporated into the course.